sysid/vimania-uri-rs/README.md

 #### Usage

 In normal model within a Markdown document, press `go` on a markdown-link to open it.
-If the link is a local file it will be opened in vim (`C-o` will get you back), otherwise it will be opened via OS (.e.g Web-Broser, Microsoft Office, ...)
+If the link is a local file it will be opened in vim (`C-o` will get you back).
+Otherwise, it will be opened via OS (.e.g Web-Broser, Microsoft Office, ...).

 The following links can be used (the possible cursor positions are indicated by `^`):